rayvenesplanada/offshoreteam/README.md

             For context, this means that if you want to sell `5000` PHP to convert to USD, you would get `103.34` USD in return.

+### Unit Tests

+For this project, only the service layer is covered 100% in the unit tests.
+Covering the controller with unit tests would be redundant since the two controllers only have 1 line inside of them and both are calls to the service layer.